 Also as we have a definite first day of (philatelic) availability of this one, please email if you would like a single M26L on first day cover with appropriate postmark (Windsor permanent will probably be used if any are wanted.)

-As for the M24L version is likely to be very scarce with most examples I suspect being sold through Royal Mail's website to business customers.
+As for the M24L version, it is likely to be very scarce with most examples I suspect being sold through Royal Mail's website to business customers.
 I know that many post office branches are still holding the Machin version and won't have ordered any more.
 They won't get an automatic distribution of even the M26L version but it seems more than likely that Royal Mail will want this distributed when needed as it has current information on it.

 I will contact my correspondent of this and ask if he would like to dispose of any.
 Please email if you would like any of these (how many).
 No obligation of course as I don't know what price I shall have to charge.
 But the M24L version should be included in the Gibbons Concise Catalogue as the primary stamp with the subsequent versions in the usual table.

-UPDATE - I've been asked about the other two values of Business Sheets - 1st class and 2nd class.
-I had not planned to get these as I didn't have the imagination to realise that the Visible Change would be for M26L stamps.
 So if you wish to have these, please also say so, although if I cannot sell sufficient at a 'close to face' price, I will have to charge more to cover the ones that I have to sell for postage.

 And the FDC would be for three stamps!